Buhari lauds America’s support for Nigeria in fight against terrorism

 On climate change, President Buhari said the impact had been badly felt in the Lake Chad basin area, with more than 30 million people affected, deprived of access to fishing, farming, animal husbandry, and causing irregular migration and other anti-social acts.

-The president then canvassed concerted action on inter-basin water transfer from Congo basin to the Lake Chad.
+The president then canvassed concerted action on inter-basin water transfer from Congo Basin to Lake Chad.